 Surface water open-loop heat pump systems for a single domestic property

-If you have a small surface water open-loop heat pump system and comply with the conditions in this guidance you don’t need to apply for an environmental permit to discharge the water.
+If you have a small surface water open-loop heat pump system and comply with the conditions in this guidance you do not need to apply for an environmental permit to discharge the water.

-You don’t currently need a discharge permit under these specific circumstances because the Environment Agency considers it to be low risk and has issued this regulatory position statement (RPS).
+You do not currently need a discharge permit under these specific circumstances because the Environment Agency considers it to be low risk and has issued this regulatory position statement (RPS).

 Activity and conditions you must comply with